 HSP is pleased to announce the kickoff of Project AAC.
 Every month, a newly-donated collection will be selected.
 The preservation and cataloging for that collection will be entirely crowdfunded.
 Our Adopt-a-Collection program has helped preserve hundreds of manuscripts and other important historical documents – and now it’s easier than ever to support HSP’s great work!

-PHILADELPHIA, PA - The Historical Society of Pennsylvania (HSP) is pleased to announce the April 2017 issue of the Pennsylvania Magazine of History and Biography (PMHB) is free to read online through May 9, 2017.
+HSP is pleased to announce that the October issue of its scholarly journal, the Pennsylvania Magazine of History and Biography has been published.
+Focusing on the history of education in Pennsylvania, it is FREE to read online through the end of 2017.

 Editorial | Christina Larocco